by Steven K. Roberts

-Here is a very cool historical photo from the conference of Nolan Bushnell (founder of Atari) playing with a VPL EyePhone made by Jaron Lanier, with Larry Wall (author of the Perl language) looking on.
-The original of this image is now in the Computer History Museum.
+Here is a very cool historical photo from the conference, showing Nolan Bushnell (founder of Atari) playing with a VPL EyePhone made by Jaron Lanier, with Larry Wall (author of the Perl language) looking on.
+The original of this image has been donated to the Computer History Museum.

 The Layover Begins

 So now it’s time to build the Winnebiko III.
 I write now from a place familiar to long-time readers of this column… Alan Selfridge’s house in Palo Alto.
 The bike lab is set up, and a string of negotiations is rapidly redefining the on-board system.
 I’ll save the details for the next column, once the specification has been frozen.
 But the whole control console will be replaced by a new one — featuring a backlit 640 X 480 VGA display with a touchscreen, running on a Chips & Technologies 286 supported by a FORTH-based 68000 for bike system control.
 Soft instruments, CAD, and satellite mapping on a bicycle… the mind boggles.
 And when the power’s available, it might even boot as a 386SX running Unix… I’ve always wanted a unixycle!

 I’ll spare you the details until it’s real — or until it has become such an all-engulfing project that I can think of nothing else.

 But I do have a random observation or two.
 It seems that every time I wander into a crowd with my bike, someone asks why I keep throwing massive resources at this insane venture when all good American engineering-literate 36-year-olds should be settling down, raising families, and making payments on things while maneuvering carefully along the career path.
 Wellll…